 Acromegaly involves GH hypersecretion beginning in adulthood; a variety of bony and soft tissue abnormalities develop.

-Diagnose by measuring IGF-1 and GH levels; do CNS imaging to detect a pituitary tumor.
+Diagnose by measuring insulin-like growth factor 1 and GH levels; do central nervous system imaging to detect a pituitary tumor.

 Remove pituitary tumors surgically or using radiation therapy.